Wharncliffe Viaduct: First viaduct to carry telegraph

 As the telecommunication traffic grew, the viaduct came to carry one of the trunk routes for the transatlantic cables, and more recently fibre-optic cables.

 Public recognition

 The viaduct was among the first structures to be listed, being defined as a Grade 1 listed building on 8 November 1949 (the legal framework for listing was introduced in 1947).

 Sir Nikolaus Pevsner, CBE, the historian of art and architecture, said of it, "Few viaducts have such architectural panache."

 It is one of the key locations in the bid for historic parts of the original GWR main line from Paddington to be recognised as a World Heritage Site.

 On the nearby Uxbridge Road, an eighteenth-century coaching inn was renamed The Viaduct in its honour when the railway opened.
 This pub, which is itself listed as of local interest, still contains parts of the original stable block.

-Bat colony

-The hollow cavities within the structure of the supporting piers provide convenient roosting places for bats.
-These 'bat caves' have been given legal protection under the Countryside Act (1981).
-Bats are vulnerable to disturbance and the Act requires that only trained and licensed bat-workers may enter caves and other areas where bats roost.

-The Parks and Countryside Service of the London Borough of Ealing, in conjunction with Network Rail and the London Bat Group, have worked to safeguard the colonies by providing entrance grilles and hibernation shelters for each roost.